hector-munachi/hector-munachi/README.md

 ___
 👨‍💻I'm looking to solve real world problems and bring some value to my clients.
 I have a passion for learning and sharing knowledge.

-🧐Currently, I am learning - More Advanced React and AWS.
+🧐Currently, I am learning - more advanced React and AWS.

-🤝I would like to collaborate on - Frontend and Backend technologies.
+🤝I would like to collaborate on - frontend and backend technologies.

 💬 Ask me about anything...